-5929 Sunset Boulevard in Los Angeles, California ("Lumina Hollywood")
+5929 West Sunset Boulevard in Los Angeles, California ("Lumina Hollywood")

-Lumina Hollywood is a high-rise residential building consisting of 299 suites, approximately 52,824 square feet of office, retail and restaurant space, as well as a parking garage with 525 spaces.
-With close proximity to the Metro Red Line and Otis College of Art and Design, as well as walking distance to the W Hotel, Pantages Theatre, Siren Studios, Sunset Gower Studios and Emerson College Hollywood, this industrial, loft inspired living right on Sunset Boulevard gives tenants unparalleled views of the Hollywood Hills and the city.
+Lumina Hollywood is a high-rise residential building consisting of 299 suites, approximately 52,000 square feet of office, retail and restaurant space situated on 1.7 acres, as well as a parking garage with a combined 505 residential and commercial spaces.
+With close proximity to the Metro Red Line and Otis College of Art and Design, as well as walking distance to the W Hotel, Pantages Theatre, Siren Studios, Sunset Gower Studios and Emerson College Hollywood, this industrial, loft inspired living right on Sunset Boulevard gives tenants unparalleled views of the Hollywood Hills and the City of Los Angeles.
 Amenities include pool, deck, fitness studio, private club room, lounge area, state-of-the-art media salon and innovative outdoor spaces including an on-site park.